enonic/app-rss/README.md

 ## Known issues

-* RSS feed's settings for RSS "SY" is not used
+* RSS feed's settings for RSS "SY" is not used.
-* App's default settings for RSS "SY" is not used
+* App's default settings for RSS "SY" is not used.
-* "Full body" setting is not used, nor displayed in RSS feeds
+* "Full body" setting is not used, nor displayed in RSS feeds.
-* If no description found for feed item, it will be empty
+* If no description found for feed item, it will be empty.
+* Setting for TimeZone on each RSS content is temporary, it will be removed/replaced.

 ## Releases and Compatibility